Public Sector Open Source Program Offices -- Archetypes for how to Grow (Common) Institutional Capabilities: OSPO archetypes

 \subsubsection{Providing support for design and execution of OSS strategies}

-Within Anstitution-centric OSPOs, there is a strong focus on shaping, implementing, and communicating OSS strategies and policies tailored to the specific context and needs of their host organisations.
+Within Institution-centric OSPOs, there is a strong focus on shaping, implementing, and communicating OSS strategies and policies tailored to the specific context and needs of their host organisations.
 These OSPOs actively engage in building awareness and trust around OSS adoption, balancing organisational opportunities with perceived risks to support the practical release and use of OSS.
 Communication of the strategy and continual input into its evolution are also central tasks, fostering a pragmatic and trust-based view of OSS internally.
 In more decentralised or informal arrangements, some OSPOs integrate OSS working methods as a core part of organisational culture or “DNA,” relying on established norms rather than formal OSPO structures.

 For example, both the European Commission and the Dutch Tax and Customs Administration OSPOs are involved in providing input and shaping OSS strategies and policies, with a strong emphasis on internal awareness-building and trust.

+\begin{quote} \textit{``Everybody thinks open source is something we don't use, right?
+Well, we use it for 80, 90\% of our software development process.
+So you need to explain that you make it more explicit….
+But having a policy in place would really help us to end the discussion of, well, there's no policy.''} - I9-TAX. \end{quote}

 This approach is contrasted by the French Public Employment Service, where open, commons-oriented work is embedded throughout the organisation, resulting in decentralised and informal governance rather than a formalised OSPO presence.